Firearms & Medical Cannabis Cards

 It Is ILLEGAL To Ship, Transport, Receive, Or Possess A Firearm Or Ammunition.

-We have contacted and consulted multiple investigators at the Bureau of Criminal Identification (BCI), law enforcement officers, and attorneys to put together the best and most current information for you.
+We have contacted and consulted with multiple investigators at the Bureau of Criminal Identification (BCI), law enforcement officers, and attorneys to compile the best and most current information for you.

 Let’s get straight to the facts.